qqibrow/qqibrow.github.io/_posts/2015-06-17-Auto-Generate-Protobuf-Definitions-Using-Clang-Libraries.md

 However, using regex is just like doing a part what compiler is doing and it’s not extensible.
 If we have recursive typedef `typedef xxx int; typedef xxx yyy;` or we want to use constumize definitions in protobuf message  `Message Stock {required message Company;}`, it will be more difficult to analyze the code.

 ## Reflection
 Another way to go is reflection.
-[Reflection is the ability to inspect classes and dynamically call classes and functions.](http://stackoverflow.com/questions/37628/what-is-reflection-and-why-is-it-useful) it could help with questions like “what are all the fields class Foo has? is their a method doFoo in class Foo? and what is the root class of class Foo.
+[Reflection is the ability to inspect classes and dynamically call classes and functions.](http://stackoverflow.com/questions/37628/what-is-reflection-and-why-is-it-useful) it could help with questions like “what are all the fields class Foo has", "is their a method doFoo in class Foo" or "what is the root class of class Foo".
 Here is an toy example using java:

 {% highlight java %}
 package com.example;